navdeepsingh8/BirkbeckStats/FinalResearchProject/readme.md

 __compare.realized__ - correlation of abs return and range to realized vol

-# Analysis of intraday return
+# Analysis of intraday returns

 __dist.analysis__ - distributional analysis of 1 minute returns